-- Cheating - Plagiarism (i.e. submitting work that is not the learner's own work). - Using a false identity to gain a qualification by proxy. - Forging evidence which is submitted for assessment (e.g., forged letters, signatures, certificates) - Misrepresentation of their role in a work-based activity to secure evidence of competence. - Collusion. - Introduction of unauthorised materials or equipment into the assessment room (e.g. reference materials, calculators, mobile phones). - Deliberate destruction of another's work. - Failing to adhere to the terms set out by SFJ Awards, where Reasonable Adjustments have been granted.
+- Cheating - Plagiarism2 (i.e. submitting work that is not the learner's own work). - Using a false identity to gain a qualification by proxy. - Forging evidence which is submitted for assessment (e.g., forged letters, signatures, certificates) - Misrepresentation of their role in a work-based activity to secure evidence of competence.